 Then, there’s my personal favorite which is to use various bead shapes and sizes to add a beautiful texture to the finished piece.
 That’s exactly what I did when making my Ruffled Collar design (as seen in the first image in this post).
-This pattern is available inside my membership, by the way.

 Once you get the hang of the basic techniques, you can move on to more advanced variations e.g. this free tubular peyote stitch pattern.